-In edition no. 72 of Internet Security Week, pro-Trump social network is hacked on launch day, insecure password generator, Brazilian companies pay 3 times more for ransomware attacks and much more.
+In edition No. 72 of Internet Security Week Pro-Trump social network is hacked on the day of launch, insecure password generator, Brazilian companies pay 3 times more for ransomware attacks and more.

 News

-Zero day breach in Windows is revealed “unintentionally”; all PCs are vulnerable
+Zero Day breach on Windows is revealed “unintentionally”; All PCs are vulnerable

-A group of Chinese researchers from the company Sangfor Technologies ended up “unintentionally” revealing details of a zero-day vulnerability that affects the latest versions of Windows and has not yet been fixed by Microsoft.
+A group of Chinese researchers from the company Sangfor Technologies eventually revealed, "unintentionally," details of a zero day vulnerability that affects the latest versions of Windows and has not yet been corrected by Microsoft.

 By Ramon de Souza in The Hack

-Law firm hit by ransomware obtains court order asking criminals not to publish data they stole
+Advocacy company affected by ransomware obtains a court order asking criminals not to publish the data that stole

-A law firm hit by a ransomware attack responded to a payment request message with a court order demanding criminals not share stolen data.
+A law firm hit by a ransomware attack responded to the payment request message with a court order demanding that criminals would not share stolen data.

 By Gareth Corfield in The Register

-Victims of the attack on Kaseya would be around 1,500
+Victims of the attack on Kaseya would be about 1,500

-The company reported that the total number of customers affected did not reach 60 and that the total number of victims did not reach 1,500.
+Company said it does not reach 60 the total of customers affected and that the total of victims does not reach 1,500.

-A few hours after launch, a hacker attack was identified on the platform.
-In an email sent to The Verge, Miller said the issue was detected and resolved in a matter of minutes.
-“All the intruder managed to do was change a few usernames.”
+A few hours after the launch, a hacker attack was identified on the platform.
+In an email sent to The Verge, Miller said the problem was detected and resolved in a matter of minutes.
+"All the intruder managed to do was change some user names."

-Only 4% of small and medium-sized companies are already prepared for the LGPD
+Only 4% of small and medium -sized companies are already prepared for LGPD

-Sanctioned in 2018, it has been in force since August 2020, but many companies are still seeking to adapt their operations to the standard's requirements.
+Sanctioned in 2018, it has been in effect since August 2020, but many companies are still seeking to adapt their operations to the standard requirements.

-Cybercrime has US$1 million to buy zero days
+Cybercrime has $ 1 million to buy zero days

-Cyble, a US-based threat monitoring company, reported on its blog that it had discovered a 'threat actor' on the dark web who is making available the equivalent of US$1 million in almost 30 bitcoins for the purchase of zero days.
+Cyble, a US -based threat monitoring company, has reported on its blog to have discovered on the Dark Web a 'threat actor' that is making available at almost 30 bitcoins the equivalent of $ 1 million for the purchase of zero days.

 Firewall: does your network need this protection?

-Does your company use a firewall?
-How do you secure your network borders?
-Is network perimeter protection important?
-In the article you will be able to review some concepts to help with these issues.
+Does your company use firewall?
+How do you protect the borders of your network?
+Is the protection of the network perimeter important?
+In the article you can review some concepts to assist in these issues.

-The company recently admitted, after being pressured by the publication of a proof-of-concept (PoC) by the research group Ledger Donjon, that the algorithm used in some versions of the program was generating relatively predictable passwords for an attacker using a strength tool gross.
+The company recently admitted, after being pressured by the publication of a Proof of Conception (POC) of the Ledger Donjon researchers group, that the algorithm employed in some versions of the program was generating relatively predictable passwords for an attacker using a gross strength tool.

 By Ramon de Souza in The Hack

-British Airways airline spends millions on lawyers in its 2018 data breach case
+British Airways airline spends millions with lawyers in your case of data violation in 2018

-British Airways has settled the legal action against it, paying millions of pounds to have the data breach case dismissed in the High Court of England and Wales.
+British Airways has resolved the lawsuit against it, paying millions of pounds to eliminate the case of data violation in the Supreme Court of England and Wales country.

 By Gareth Corfield in The Register